luceCoding/Programming-Interview-Questions-in-Python/README.md

 ### Repetition

 ### Basics
+I intentionally mixed these together.
+Some questions, if I were to categoized them to their respective data structures would give out too much about the question.
+These I believe one should start with.
 - #1.
 Two Sum
 - #141.
 Linked List Cycle
 - #7.
 Reverse Integer
 - #29.
 Divide Two Integers
 - #404.
 Sum of Left Leaves
 - #367.
 Valid Perfect Square
+- #402.
+Remove K Digits

+### Intro to dynamic programming
+Dynamic programming is a mystery to some people, this is why I split this into its own separate category so you can focux purely on how you can use it to your advantage.
+- #198.
+House Robber
+- #221.
+Maximal Square

+## Deeper into the weeds
+Below, I've tried to select questions I think will give you a different perspective of the category that one may not have been exposed with during their studies.

 ### Hash Tables